alexharri/website/posts/reusing-objects.md

 ## Evaluating the impact

-The Engine Team has developed a fairly sophisticated performance and regression testing suite for its spreadsheet engine.
-It runs on real public GRID documents and performs a series of tests measuring:
+The Engine Team has developed a performance and regression testing suite for its spreadsheet engine.
+It runs on real public GRID documents, on which it performs a series of tests measuring:

  * Initialization time
  * Write duration (recalculation performance)
- * Memory usage
  * Discrepancies (expected vs actual output)

-This suite enables the engine team to evaluate the performance impact of changes (and detect discrepancies that our roughly 100,000 unit tests might fail to detect).
+This suite enables the Engine Team to evaluate the performance impact of changes, and detect discrepancies that our unit tests might fail to detect.

-Running GRID's performance test suite on this change showed that it yielded roughly a 10% performance increase.
+Running GRID's performance tests on this change shows that it yields, roughly, a 10% performance boost.

 ```
 Proportional differences from baseline